dscpe/dscpe.github.io/index.md

 <p align="center"><img src="/images/logos/dscpelogo_horizontal_small.png" alt="DSCPE Logo"></p>

-The **Data Services Continuing Professional Education** (**DSCPE**) is an eight-week online intensive learning experience geared toward preparing early-to-mid career working librarian to provide needed data services.
+The **Data Services Continuing Professional Education** (**DSCPE**) is an ten-week online intensive learning experience geared toward preparing early-to-mid career working librarian to provide needed data services.

 The curriculum consists of live sessions, remote self-paced learning, and capstone with a partner site.

-The Fall 2022 cohort tutition is covered by a gift from Elsevier.
+The incoming Fall 2023 cohort tutition will be covered by a gift from Elsevier.

-The application period for the Fall 2022 cohort is now closed.
+The application period for the Fall 2023 cohort will open in Summer 2023.
+Please check back here for updates or [email us](dscpe.info@gmail.com) with any questions.

-Thank you to all our Capstone hosts and those who applied for this pilot cohort.
+Thank you for your interest and we look forward to seeing you in the fall.
 <br>